chris-martin/chris-martin.org/in/posts/2008-09-kernels/post.md

 mathematical concepts in the dark as if ashamed of them.
 Just as my first grade class denied the existence of numbers less than zero, high school refused to acknowledge the existence of a vector space of dimension greater than two (or perhaps three).
-We did algebra "exercises" in field of real numbers, but never once heard the word "field".
-Sometimes an equation’s solution is a set, but we didn’t even have a well-defined notion of "set".
+We did algebra “exercises” in field of real numbers, but never once heard the word “field.”
+Sometimes an equation’s solution is a set, but we didn’t even have a well-defined notion of “set.”
 The mere mention of things you don’t fully understand can be enough to begin to see the bigger picture.